 The following Fees and Charges are not covered by the unemployment waiver:

 Lab fees, insurance fees, transportation fees, parking fees, housing/dorm fees, orientation fees, admission application fees, acceptance fees, approved tuition waiver application fee, student teaching fee, and distance learning fees are not applicable.
 Additional fees may not be covered.

 Students can view bills on WPConnect.
-A $20 approved tuition waiver application fee will be charged to the student's bill for Fall, Winter, Spring, and Summer sessions If any of these fees appear, prompt payment can be made at The Center for Student Services or through the student’s WPConnect account.
+A $20 approved tuition waiver application fee will be charged to the student's bill for Fall, Winter, Spring, and Summer sessions.
+If any of these fees appear, prompt payment can be made at the Office of Student Enrollment Services or through the student’s WPConnect account.